1. Number of Players - 7

 Players on opposing team must be at least 7 m away from point of kick-in.

-The ball is kicked from any point within the goal area by a player of the defending team;
+· The ball must be stationary and is kicked from any point within the goal area by a player of the defending team;

-· opponents remain outside the penalty area until the ball is in play;
+· Opponent players must be outside the penalty area until the ball is in play.

-· Ball placed on the corner (no corner-kick arc).
-If ball is misplaced and the corner kick is taken, a goal throw will be awarded to the opposing team.
+· Ball placed on the corner.
+If the ball is misplaced and the corner kick is taken, a kick in will be awarded to the opposing team.

-· Must be taken within 5 seconds; failure to do so entails indirect free kick to the opposing team from the corner mark.
+· Corner kicks must be taken within 5 seconds; failure to do so entails indirect free kick to the opposing team from the corner mark.

 · The kicker cannot play the ball a second time until it has been played by another player; infringement of this rule entail an indirect free kick to the opposing from the point of infringement.